-The 2017 Design Entrance Workshop will be held on Tuesday June 13, 2017.
-This Workshop takes place once a year and there are no makeup dates.
+The 2020 Design Entrance Workshop will be held on Tuesday, June 16, 2020.
+This workshop takes place once a year and there are no makeup dates.

 There is a $20 fee for supplies and expenses related to the workshop.
-Payment must be made before June 6, 2017.
+Payment must be made before June 6, 2019.
 Payment cannot be made the day of the workshop.
-Submit your payment and registration info through the Eventbrite registration page beginning February 2017.

 All fees are non-refundable.
 No exceptions.
-By submitting your registration and workshop fee, you acknowledge that you have read and agree to this NO REFUND policy.
-For questions concerning the non-refundable $20 fee please call Art Advising 206-543-0646.
+By submitting your registration and workshop fee, you acknowledge that you have read and agree to this "no refund" policy.
+For questions concerning the non-refundable fee please call Art Advising 206-543-0646.

 If you have taken the Design Entrance Workshop previously, and wish to take it again next June, you will need to make a formal reapplication request to repeat.
-Please contact Professor Karen Cheng at firstname.lastname@example.org
+Please follow the prompts on the registration page to make that request.

 Students who would like to request academic accommodations due to a disability should contact the Disability Resources for Students Office, email@example.com, (206) 543-8924

 Please bring the following items to the workshop: